rsnodgrass/hass-anthemav-serial/README.md

 ## Known Issues

 * play, pause, prev, and next controls are unsupported
-* AM/FM tuners are unsupported, though an idea to have presets like the following has been considered (with a select_preset service or create an input_select listing all presets with callback):
+* AM/FM tuners are unsupported (though this would be useful during Internet outages).
+One simple idea (compared to implementing a tuner) is to have presets like the following has been considered (with a select_preset service or create an input_select listing all presets with callback):

 ```yaml
 media_player: